iTwin/itwinjs-core/tools/webpack/modules/BuildingIModelJsModules.md

 2. Copying any resources that are needed by the webpack step into the "lib" directory structure.
 Examples include style sheets, svg files, etc.
 3. Webpacking the module.
 4. For application modules, copying the external modules required into the directory from which the web server delivers files in response to HTTP requests.
-5. For applications, building any Plugins that are in the same package as the main application.
+5. For applications, building any Plugins or other submodules that are in the same package as the main application.
 6. For Bentley applications only, creating the configuration file that accompanies the system modules.
 7. For application localization testing, create pseudo-localized files to make it easy to spot strings that are not localizable.